|Elliott Sound Products||Amplifier Basics - How Amps Work (Part 1)|

 Page Last Updated 06 Apr 2005

 In the beginning the vacuum tube was the only way to amplify, and valves (or 'tubes') survive to this day, with a dedicated following of 'believers' who are convinced that the development of the transistor (or indeed, any semiconductor) was fundamentally a bad idea.
 This is not a discussion I intend to follow - I intend simply to state how these devices amplify a signal, and the factors that determine voltage and current gain.
+For more information about valve circuits, look at the material shown in the ESP Valve Pages.

 The basic amplifying valve (there are many different types) has three elements.
 These are